FgForrest/Babylon/README.md

 ##### **First attempt to access Google spreadsheet**

+You need "credentials.json" for accessing google spreadsheet.
+This file must exists in same folder from where you running Babylon application.
+This file can be generated for your google account here:
+[ENABLE THE GOOGLE SHEETS API](https://developers.google.com/sheets/api/quickstart/java) When you are logged in on google account which you want to use, just click to "ENABLE THE GOOGLE SHEETS API" button and follow instructions.

 When you run Babylon first time, then in terminal this message will appear "Please open the following address in your browser:" followed by a link.
 Please click on this link and login into correct google account and on the next page click to "Allow" button.
 This action ensure access to Google spreadsheets.
 This is a one-time action only, and will not need to be repeated next time,